Codecademy/docs/content/css/concepts/cursor/cursor.md

   - 'learn-intermediate-css'
 ---

 The `cursor` property sets the appearance of the mouse cursor when hovering over an element.
-The apperance can be set by specifying the type of cursor, or by loading a specific icon.
-When using an icon, fallback images and be used, ending with a manditory keyword fallback.
+The appearance can be set by specifying the type of cursor, or by loading a specific icon.
+When using an icon, fallback images can be used, ending with a mandatory keyword fallback.

 These are common keywords used to specify the type of cursor to display: